AJ-17/git/README.md

 These Document is to get a brief idea about using git command line interface for  a more Practical explanation You can Watch my Video on that [link](https://youtube.com/).

+Using git we can easy excess the data files in a group or individualy and work on to a project.

 ## Content

 - [Installing Git](#instalation)
 - [Configuration/setup](#setup)
 - [DATA FLOW STRUCTURE](#stages)

 ## Instalation
 ###  Windows